 Items to Think Twice About Composting

 Likewise, too much of a good thing can also be an issue.
-A bit of citrus is fine, but too much acidity in your compost mixture (like from oranges, tomatoes, lemons, and more) can actually begin to harm the beneficial bacteria in your mixture.
+A bit of citrus is fine, but too much acidity in your compost mixture (like scraps from oranges, tomatoes, lemons, and more) can actually begin to harm the beneficial bacteria in your mixture.
 The same goes for onion and garlic scraps, which can actually kill worms and other microorganisms that are essential for breaking down organic matter.

 A Definitive List of What Should and Shouldn't Be in Your Compost

 Like most new habits, composting (and learning what can and can't be added to your pile) will take a bit of practice.
-Keep the below chart on hand for the first few months to teach yourself what to toss in the trash and what to turn into "black gold" through composting.
+Keep the chart below on hand for the first few months to teach yourself what to toss in the trash and what to turn into "black gold" through composting.

 |Animal manure from herbivores||Meat products|

 |Brown paper products (cardboard rolls, cereal boxes, brown paper bags)||Seafood products|